Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 Here’s how to mint your first fungible tokens (FTs) with BCH CashTokens! 🤩😮

+**N.B.** Be sure to follow this tutorial step-by-step to avoid making mistakes.

 <a name="heading-1-install-electron-cash"></a>
 ##### 1. Install Electron Cash
 1. Install the [Electron Cash desktop wallet](https://electroncash.org/) and create a wallet, or import an existing BCH wallet (only if it’s not a terribly important wallet).